ioet/time-tracker-ui/README.md

 ## Prerequisites

+In general, you will need to have installed in your machine the following:
+- Git
+- Visual Studio code(most common) or your favourite editor

 ### Node.js

-Install Node.js from [https://nodejs.org/en/download/] but we recommend that you install it using Node Version Management [https://github.com/nvm-sh/nvm] (v12.16.1 LTS).
+We strongly recommend that you install it using Node Version Management [https://github.com/nvm-sh/nvm] (v12.16.1 LTS) due to some project will only work with a specific version and by using Node Version Management you can switch between versions.

 ### Angular CLI